RSB Policy Internships

 The RSB has two internship positions available for current PhD students who are funded by AHRC, BBSRC, EPSRC, ESRC, MRC, and NERC.

-Successful applicants will spend three months working at the RSB in Central London in 2020.
+The successful applicants will each spend three months working at the RSB in 2022.
 Start and end dates can be negotiated as appropriate.

-For guidance on how to apply in 2019 for internships in 2020, go to the UKRI Policy Internships Scheme webpage.
+To apply in 2021 for internships in 2022, go to the UKRI Policy Internships Scheme webpage.

 RSB policy activity spans the biological sciences, including biomedicine, animal, plant, microbial and environmental science, as well as general science policy issues of research funding, careers in science, higher education, diversity and inclusion, publication policy, and science and society.

-We regularly reply to government and national level consultations and inquiries and engage pro-actively with policy development through the work of our Fellows, committees and Special Interest Groups.
+We regularly reply to government and national level consultations and inquiries and engage pro-actively with policy development through the work of our Fellows, Committees and Groups.
 Our individual members and Member Organisations represent a valuable network of expertise and policy interest.

-The Society’s policy department works to support and guide the development of policy outputs from the Society as well as in developing workshops, events and policy communications such as our weekly Science Policy Newsletter, which has over 18,000 subscribers.
+The Society’s policy team works to support and guide the development of policy outputs from the Society as well as in developing workshops, events and policy communications such as our weekly Science Policy Newsletter, which has over 21,000 subscribers.

 An internship with the Society will involve the combination of a specific project to be substantially delivered within the period of the placement, along with involvement in ongoing projects and activities of the RSB team.
 This may involve background research and working with our staff team and members to generate a response to a government or Parliamentary consultation, or the development of one of our Policy Lates events, for example.

-Opportunities will also be available to get involved in other policy projects and activities (e.g. surveying our membership or organising a workshop) and to join the wider RSB team in organising events such as Voice of the Future and Parliamentary Links Day.
+Opportunities will also be available to get involved in other policy projects and activities (e.g. surveying our membership, assembling one of our newsletters, researching and writing a report, briefing or statement, or organising a workshop) and to join the wider RSB team in organising events such as Voice of the Future and Parliamentary Links Day.

-In addition to delivering a defined project, the Society will aim to encourage and support our interns' attendance at relevant Parliamentary and charitable events, as well as participation in appropriate science-policy workshops, meetings and discussion groups.
+In addition to delivering a defined project, the Society will aim to encourage and support our interns' attendance at relevant Parliamentary and charitable events, as well as participation in appropriate external and internal science-policy workshops, meetings and discussion groups.

 Prospective interns will be asked to sign a volunteer agreement with the Society before commencing their placement.
 This agreement specifies details of the placement including working hours, claiming expenses, supervision and provision of training (in data protection, for example).

-For more information, please contact Laura Marshall, our Head of Science Policy.
+For more information, please contact Laura Marshall, head of science policy.